 - Click on the Rollover tool in the left navigation bar.

 - Follow the Frontline Employee Evaluation rollover process.
-When checking users for correct next evaluation type be sure to change users that were on a leave of absence to the repeat evaluation type.
+When checking users for the correct next evaluation type be sure to change users that were on a leave of absence to the repeat evaluation type.

 Set Up Process for Next Year: